Life in halls

 How many RAs does the University employ?

-The University employ sixty RAs each year, which are split into teams of four and live at each NTU halls of residence.
-However, larger residences such as Byron and New Hall have teams of eight RAs due to the number of residents based there.
+The University employ sixty RAs each year, which are split into teams of four, six or eight and live at each NTU halls of residence.
+However, larger residences such as New Hall and Peverell have teams of eight RAs due to the number of residents based there.

 Each team consists of a Senior RA (SRA) and three standard RAs, with the SRA leading the team and managing the duty rota.

-We also have a Head RA who oversees all SRA and standard RAs, working closely with the Accommodation team in managing and co-ordinating all aspects of the programme.
+We also have a Head RA who oversees all Residence Assistants, working closely with the Accommodation team in managing and co-ordinating all aspects of the programme.

 Where do RAs live?